-As of June 1, 2014, there were seven pending solar project applications located within or partially within the Riverside East SEZ.
-Details about these applications are given in the list of First in Line Pending Applications as of June 1, 2014 (PDF, 90 KB).
+As of September 2014, there were three first-in-line pending solar project applications located within or partially within the Riverside East SEZ.
+Details about these applications are given in the list of First in Line Pending Applications (PDF, 90 KB).

-There were also three authorized projects located within or partially within the SEZ, these are:
+There were also four authorized projects located within or partially within the SEZ, these are:

 The Riverside East SEZ is the largest of the SEZs.
 In the Draft Solar PEIS the proposed total area of the SEZ was 202,896 acres (821 km2).
 In the Supplement to the Draft, 43,439 acres (176 km2) in the northwest portion of the SEZ were eliminated to reduce impacts on Joshua Tree National Park.
 In addition, 11,547 acres (46.7 km2) within the SEZ boundaries were identified as non-development areas.
 The remaining developable area within the SEZ is 147,910 acres (598.6 km2).
 No additional changes to the SEZ developable area were made in the Final Solar PEIS.

 The Riverside East SEZ is located in Riverside County in southeastern California, within Chuckwalla Valley, the southern portion of Palen Valley, and the California Desert Conservation Area (CDCA).
 The eastern boundary of the site is about 6 mi (10 km) west of the Arizona border.
 The revised western boundary is approximately 0.7 mi (1 km) from Joshua Tree National Park.
 In 2008, the county population was 84,443.
 The closest large cities are Moreno Valley, San Bernardino, and Riverside (all located slightly more than 100 mi [161 km] west of the SEZ on I-10).